"EOP was there for me even before I started my education at Chico State and became more like a family to me than a support service."

 Throughout their college careers, CSU, Chico students are given the opportunity to participate in a number of educational programs.
 We encourage, and sometimes require, attendance at these programs for our EOP FYE students.
 The programs include:

 EOP workshops, which are presented by EOP advisors and paraprofessional staff.
-These workshops focus on such topics as graduation requirements, budgeting, resume writing, and motivation.
+These workshops focus on such topics as time management, registration, goal setting, getting involved, and self-awareness.

 Study skills workshops, which are sponsored by the Student Learning Center.
-These workshops, led by trained study skills experts, focus on topics such as time management, note-taking, concentration, and test anxiety.
+These workshops, led by trained study skills experts, focus on topics such as budgeting, note-taking, concentration, and test anxiety.

 Supplemental Instruction (SI), which involves weekly tutoring sessions taught by trained leaders.
 Both CMST 132 and MCGS 155 are accompanied by Supplemental Instruction.
 The leaders attend every class meeting throughout the semester in order to offer customized tutoring sessions.

 Throughout FYE, students are informed of social events that take place throughout the academic year including an end-of-year reception.
-EOP students may also be eligible to participate in the EOP Student Association and the Honor Society of EOP both of which sponsors a number of social events throughout the school year.
+EOP students are eligible to participate in the EOP Student Association which sponsors a number of social events throughout the school year.